shawnxu0407/shawnxu0407.github.io/index.md

 title: "My Website"
 ---

-# Welcome to My Personal Website!
-I am Xiangye Xu!
+# Hi there!
+Welcome to Xiangye's Website

-Hi there!
-I am currently a graduate student in Applied Mathematics in Unversity of Waterloo!
+# Click on About me to see my previous projects, experience and education!

 ![This is a picture of My girlfriend and Me!](pic.jpg)

-Feel free to explore the site to learn more about me, my projects, and my interests.